bamoha/Shopify-webUx-internship/README.md

 ![Component States](https://res.cloudinary.com/taxapp/image/upload/v1610728177/Shopify%20internship/MacBook_-_2.png)

-### 4.3. <a name='FrameworkChoice'></a> Framework Choice
+### 4.3. <a name='FrameworkChoice'></a> Framework and Font Choice

-React is my framework of choice because it allows me to build out reusable components.
-Example is my Header, I use it in more than one place and so I created a reusable component out of it.
+React is my framework of choice because it allows me to build out reusable components in a very neat manner.
+It also makes it easier to handle state changes and its one of the most used frameworks out there, so there is a high chance that I would get an online solution once I encounter a problem.
+An Example of a reusable component I worked with is my Header, I use it in more than one place and so I created a reusable component out of it.

 ```
  import React from "react";